nshimaza/dslink-scala-urlform-listener/README.md

 # dslink-scala-urlform-listener
-DSLink listening HTTP POST with application/x-www-form-urlencoded body.
+This DSLink listens HTTP POST with application/x-www-form-urlencoded body and publishes it in JSON form at `Posted` Node under the DSLink.

 ## Build